To bridge indigenous and

 contemporary science for a

 This revolutionary conservation strategy recognizes the forest garden as an equal and integral element in Maya archeological sites.
-This practice safeguards ancient monuments from erosion while preserving biodiversity, building an understanding of ancient Maya life.
+This practice safeguards ancient monuments from erosion while preserving biodiversity, purchase building an understanding of ancient Maya life.

 The El Pilar Peace Park Initiative unites the protected areas of Belize and Guatemala, honoring the planning processes of both nations, crossing political, economic, and cultural boundaries.